umarawais45/umarawais45/README.md

-- 👋 Hi, I’m @umarawais45
+- 👋 Hi, I’m Umar Awais
 - 👀 I’m interested in iOS development
 - 💞️ I’m looking to collaborate on open source libraries
-- 📫 How to reach me -> http://linkedin.com/in/umarawais/, umar.awais45@gmail.com
+- 📫 Reach me at -> http://linkedin.com/in/umarawais/, umar.awais45@gmail.com

 <!---
 umarawais45/umarawais45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.